 Psychotherapy for Adults

-My practice supports individuals navigating life transitions, anxiety, grief, relational challenges, and the evolving questions that emerge across different phases of adult life.
-I offer psychotherapy for adults throughout Marin County and San Francisco, providing telehealth sessions as well as in-person work when available.
+I work with adults seeking depth-oriented therapy that allows space for both reflection and real change.
+My practice supports individuals navigating anxiety, grief, relational challenges, life transitions, and periods of change or uncertainty.
+I offer psychotherapy for adults throughout Marin County and San Francisco, with telehealth sessions as well as in-person therapy in my Sausalito office.

 depression